corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Prescripted empire species are both indeterminable gender
     * Zdremites are indeterminable gender
     * Planet killer denies usage unless you have full native interference
-    * Add interaction with [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684): primitive worlds necrophaged via the Necrophage Spore Diffuser will allow you to acquire its necrophaged leaders
+    * Add interaction with [Retain Leaders from Integrated Subjects](https://steamcommunity.com/sharedfiles/filedetails/?id=2553818684): pre-FTL worlds necrophaged via the Necrophage Spore Diffuser will allow you to acquire its necrophaged leaders
-    * Add interaction with [Primitive Conquest Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2488154830): primitive worlds necrophaged via the Necrophage Spore Diffuser will generate infrastructure as if they were conquered
+    * Add interaction with [Pre-FTL Conquest & Infiltration: Enhanced](https://steamcommunity.com/sharedfiles/filedetails/?id=2488154830): pre-FTL worlds necrophaged via the Necrophage Spore Diffuser will generate infrastructure as if they were conquered
 * 4.1.0 Pre-scripted species enhancements
     * K'foori swap Rapid Breeders for Budding
     * If playing the Eldanær Stellar Authority with both species as originally designed, they will be altered slightly: